-n=? returns the status of the pulse counter (0 if disabled, 1 if enabled)
+n=? returns the status of the pulse counter (0 if disabled, 1 if enabled) '''

 When the PC command is enabled, input DI3 will count high or low going edges.
-The operand PC is used to report back the number of pulses counted.
-The maximum frequency of the input is limited by the opto-couplers to 300 Hz.
-If a higher frequency is needed order the -HS option in the Appendix.
+The operand \PC is used to report back the number of pulses counted.
+The maximum frequency of the input is limited by the optocouplers.
+If a higher frequency is needed, please contact Galil.